 Led by partners Taryn Christoff and Martin Finio, the projects of the eight-person studio are unified by their response to context, culture, and performance goals.
 Through an energetic and interactive process from conception to completion, C:FA approaches each project with a sense of invention and innovation.
 Designs are calibrated to perform optimally at all scales, from new buildings, to furniture, to collaborations with artists.

-The studio, founded in 1999, was recently identified as “one of the twelve most creative young architects in New York” in the book New York Dozen by Michael Crosbie; named one of North America’s “Emerging Voices” by the Architectural League of New York; and named a member of the “Design Vanguard” by Architectural Record magazine.
-The work of the studio has received numerous design awards, including a National AIA Honor Award and two American Architecture Awards.
+The studio, founded in 1999, was recently identified as “one of the twelve most creative young architecture firms in New York” in the book New York Dozen by Michael Crosbie; named one of North America’s “Emerging Voices” by the Architectural League of New York; and named a member of the “Design Vanguard” by Architectural Record magazine.
+The work of the studio has received numerous design awards, including a National AIA Honor Award and two American Architecture Awards, and the 2014 Arts and Letters Award given by the American Academy of Arts and Letters

 For more than a decade, the exploration and analysis of the principles of C:FA have been fostered through Martin Finio’s teaching at Yale University Graduate School of Architecture.
 There, in his design studio and in the course he created entitled “Systems Integration” Finio has brought together some of the finest specialists in their respective professional fields, from structural and sustainability experts, to façade and lighting designers.
 The office continues to benefit from these established and evolving relationships.

-C:FA’s work has been exhibited internationally, including at the 2012 Architecture Biennale in Venice, Italy; “The City and The World” at The European Center for Architecture Art Design and Urban Studies and The Chicago Athenaeum in Madrid, Spain; 414 Gallery in New York City; “Insight USA – Shaping the Future” at the Aedes Gallery in Berlin, Germany; “Young Americans.
+C:FA’s work has been exhibited internationally, including at the American Academy of Arts and Letters in New York, the 2012 Architecture Biennale in Venice, Italy; “The City and The World” at The European Center for Architecture Art Design and Urban Studies and The Chicago Athenaeum in Madrid, Spain; 414 Gallery in New York City; “Insight USA – Shaping the Future” at the Aedes Gallery in Berlin, Germany; “Young Americans.
 New Architecture in the USA” at the Deutches Architekturmuseum in Frankfurt am Main, Germany; “Liquid Stone: New Architecture in Concrete” at the National Building Museum in Washington, D.C.; and “City Lights Design Competition Exhibition” at the Museum of the City of New York in New York City.

-Martin Finio is a 1988 graduate of the Irwin S. Chanin School of Architecture at the Cooper Union.
+Martin Finio is a graduate of the Irwin S. Chanin School of Architecture at the Cooper Union.
 A registered New York Architect since 1993, Finio spent nearly a decade at the office of Tod Williams and Billie Tsien.
-His experience there included the Cranbrook Natatorium, the Neurosciences Institute in La Jolla, and the Hunter Science Center at the Emma Willard School.
-Since 1999, he has been partnered with his wife Taryn Christoff and taught both design and studio courses at Yale University, where he teaches and tests a design philosophy rooted in the integration of building performance and spatial clarity.
-He has been recognized by Esquire magazine as “one of America’s most promising young architects.”
+Since 1999, he has been partnered with his wife Taryn Christoff and a member of the faculty at the Yale School of Architecture.
+In 2016 he was elevated to the College of Fellows of the American Institute of Architects.”